pr4aveen/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the jar file
+      Expected: Shows the GUI with a set of sample projects and tasks.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 ### Saving data

 1. Dealing with missing data files

-   1. Delete the existing `projectbook.json` file
+   1. Delete the existing `projectbook.json` file in the `data` directory

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The project book is initalized with default data.